The Kiwi Way Tour

 Day 2: Auckland to Coromandel

 Travel across the fertile Hauraki Plains to Thames then up the western side of the Coromandel Peninsula.
 This coastal drive is quite spectacular.
-Visit the nearby Driving Creek Railway climbing 120m on a narrow-gauge line to the ‘EyeFull’ Tower for panoramic views of the surrounding countryside and back over the Hauraki Gulf.
+Ride the Driving Creek Railway climbing 120m on a narrow-gauge line to the ‘EyeFull’ Tower for panoramic views of the surrounding countryside and across the Hauraki Gulf.
 Drive east to the seaside town of Whitianga on Mercury Bay.

 Day 3: Coromandel Peninsula